How to use Bats to test your command line tools

 Things which are simple to check over SSH, but make less sense in a unit testing suite, are good fits for this.
 Checking that a config value has been passed correctly to a running process by inspecting the output of ps or that a particular software package has been installed, for example.

-You might also like: Engine Yard Innovation Event
+You might also like: Getting Started with Nokogiri

 In fact, this is something we make use of internally at Engine Yard for ensuring our stacks end up with the commands and configuration that we expect them to have via Chef.
 Bats allows us to test that stuff works where it counts, where the rubber meets the road.